For me, this is quite simply one of the most powerful blues

 right there.
 "To lay in the gutter and die with no name".

-smooth version of the Jimmie Rodgers chestnut.
+Hank Snow's smooth version of Jimmie Rodger's classic.

 Well, the rhythm here is pretty plodding, Red's delivery is